CityOfLosAngeles/open-source-policy/pages/introduction.md

 Additionally, a department may wish to create an independent organization instead of publishing on the main CityOfLosAngeles page.
 If so, please make sure to comply with the policies laid out in [the Reuse Section](./reuse.html).
 However, we encourage using a shared organization with many different teams to controll access and push rights.

 ### Checklist
 Before open-sourcing a project, we recommend completing the City's open source [checklist](./checklist.md).
+However, it is an anti-pattern to start projects as closed source, it is considered best practice to be open from the start.